Vikas-Pal9/Vikas-Pal9/README.md

 - 👋 Hi, I’m @Vikas-Pal9
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Automation Engineer or Quality Assurance Engineer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Advance Automation Testing
-- 💞️ I’m looking to collaborate on frontend part of any project
+- 💞️ I’m looking to collaborate on any Testing project
 - 📫 How to reach me vikaspal473@gmail.com

 <!---